jacksonrodri/vote_abroad/content/en/faqs/21-if-i-register-to-vote-in-us-elections-will-that-make-the-irs-come-calling.md

 ---
-title: >-
-  21. IF I REGISTER TO VOTE IN US ELECTIONS, WILL THAT MAKE THE IRS COME CALLING?
+title: 'If I register to vote in US elections, will that make the IRS come calling?'
 categories:
   - category: Other Related Issues
 relatedFaqs: